-Monthly ridership estimates for FY20 are preliminary and may be adjusted in the future.
+Monthly ridership estimates for FY21 may be adjusted slightly in the future.
 Monthly ridership may not match annual and monthly ridership estimates reported to the National Transit Database (NTD) due to new data that may become available after reports are submitted, such as from Green Line vehicles.
 The most current ridership estimates can be found on the MBTA Back on Track Dashboard.

 Greenhouse Gas Emissions

-Greenhouse gas (GHG) emissions are reported as the MBTA’s total GHG emissions in kilograms of carbon dioxide equivalent (kg CO2e) and also as the rate normalized by total unlinked passenger trips (UPT).
+Greenhouse gas (GHG) emissions are reported as the MBTA’s total GHG emissions in kilograms of carbon dioxide equivalent (kg CO2e) and as the rate normalized by total unlinked passenger trips (UPT).
 This measure does not account for GHG savings acquired via mode shift, from trips taken on transit rather than in single-occupancy vehicles, which is estimated to be at least four times larger than net emissions.

 Bus Fleet Composition

 Bus fleet composition measures the proportions of the MBTA bus fleet that are electric or hybrid, or utilize compressed natural gas (CNG) or diesel fuel sources.
 Buses classified as electric include battery-electric buses and electric trolley buses, while buses classified as hybrid—with both electric and conventional fuel options—include traditional hybrid buses and Dual Mode Silver Line buses.
-In FY20, the MBTA’s 1,170-bus fleet was 3 percent electric (33 buses), 39 percent hybrid (460 buses), 15 percent CNG (175 buses), and 43 percent diesel (502 buses).
+In FY21, the MBTA’s roughly 1,300-bus fleet was 2.5 percent electric, 44.1 percent hybrid, 13.2 percent CNG, and 40.2 percent diesel.